balder-dev/balder/doc/source/basics/connections.rst

 This limitation makes it easier to read the logic.

-Using the base Connection object
+Using the base connection object
 ================================

-You can use the base Connection object for different use cases.
+You can use the base connection object for different use cases.

-General Connection
+General connection
 ------------------

 If you want to specify that you need a connection, but it doesn't matter which connection type, you can use